Cd881/CSCI178GameProject/README.md

 # CSCI178GameProject
-2D game for final project, csci 178 spring 26
+This project is a 2D platformer game developed as a final project for a Computer Science course.